 Mentor & Advisor of the SSP

-George J. Annas is William Fairfield Warren Distinguished Professor at Boston University and Director of the Center for Health Law, Ethics & Human Rights at Boston University School of Public Health, and a member of the Department of Health Law, Policy and Management at the School of Public Health.
-He is also a Professor at the School of Law and School of Medicine.
-He is author or editor of 20 books on health law and bioethics, including The Rights of Patients (3d ed 2004), Public Health Law (2d ed 2014), American Bioethics (2005), Worst Case Bioethics (2010), and Genomic Messages (2015).
-He is a member of the National Academy of Medicine and a Fellow of the American Association for the Advancement of Science.
-He is the co-founder of Global Lawyers & Physicians, a NGO dedicated to promoting health and human rights.
+George J. Annas was the William Fairfield Warren Distinguished Professor at Boston University and Director of the Center for Health Law, Ethics & Human Rights at Boston University School of Public Health, and a member of the Department of Health Law, Policy and Management at the School of Public Health.
+He was also a Professor at the School of Law and the School of Medicine.
+He served as a mentor to the SSP and remains an inspiration for the ongoing efforts to defend the human rights of patients everywhere.

 SSP Coalition Collaborators

-SCOPES & SHIELDS is an organization aimed at empowering health care workers to protect and advocate for their patients who are in law enforcement custody or involved in the criminal legal system.
-SSP is collaborating with their team to develop resources so that individuals within health systems can implement the SSP Generalizable Policy at their own institutions.
+SCOPES & SHIELDS is an organization aimed at empowering health care workers to protect and advocate for their patients who are in law enforcement custody or involved in the criminal justice system.
+SSP is collaborating with its team to develop resources so that individuals within health systems can implement the SSP Generalizable Policy at their own institutions.

 SSP Coalition Members